What are the requirements for MD license renewal in PA for 2022?

 - A minimum of 20 of the total credit hours in AMA PRA Category 1 credit

-- 12 credit hours in the areas of patient safety or risk management
+- 12 credit hours in the areas of patient safety or risk management (either Category 1 or Category 2)

 - 2 continuing education credits from a Department of Human Services (DHS) approved course on the topic of mandated child abuse recognition and reporting

-- New – 2 hours of continuing education in pain management, identification of addiction, or the practices of prescribing of opioids.
+- 2 hours of continuing education in pain management, identification of addiction, or the practices of prescribing of opioids.

 When does a license cycle begin and end?

 License cycles begin January 1 of the odd year through December 31 of the next even year.
+MDs must renew by December 31 of the next even year.

 Who will I need to report to in order to renew my license?